samarabbas/temporal-documentation-legacy/docs/07_goclient/12_activity_async_completion.md

 // Send the taskToken to the external service that will complete the activity.
 ...

-// Return from the activity a function indicating that Cadence should wait for an async completion
+// Return from the activity a function indicating that Temporal should wait for an async completion
 // message.
 return "", activity.ErrResultPending
 ```